The-Bitcoin-Cash-Fund/thebitcoincash.fund/CONTRIBUTING.md

 The CSS is based on a stripped-down version of [Bootstrap 3](https://getbootstrap.com/docs/3.3/).
 The Bootstrap code has been heavily modified:

 - Most code has been removed.
-Essentially whats left is the grid, forms, basic text and some helper classes
+Essentially what's left is the grid, forms, basic text and some helper classes
 - The normalize code has been updated to a more modern version
-- All margin-top's have been removed
+- All margin-tops have been removed

 Most CSS (besides what is taken from Bootstrap) is written according to the specs in [Maintainable CSS](https://maintainablecss.com/).
 Try to stick to the conventions listed in that short guide.

 ## JavaScript